ibm-cloud-docs/cephaas/troubleshooting.md

 ## Understanding empty states
 {: #ui-empty-states}

-Review the empty states in Fusion as a Service so that you understand why a page has no items to show and what you can do next.
+Review the empty states in IBM Fusion as a service so that you understand why a page has no items to show and what you can do next.

 ### Empty states in the deployment UI
 {: #empty-states-overview}